Proboscis Monkeys, Borneo

 Days 3-4: Jungle Safari, River Kinabatangan

-On day 3 of our 12-day Borneo itinerary we headed to the jungle for our rainforest adventure.
+On day 3 of our Sabah itinerary we headed to the rainforest for a jungle adventure.

 Click here to book the Nature Lodge in Kinabatangan.